randxie/alpha-pilot-team-deadlock/vision/final_code/README.md

 * Set up environment by following step 3 in gate detection folder
 * Run ```python score_pipeline.py --data=small --visualize``` for debugging
 * Run ```python score_pipeline.py --data=full``` for full evaluation

+## Performance estimation
+* This current version has local estimation to be 0.86 and leaderboard 0.83.